 It is no secret that the number one thing you must do to take control of your finances is to create a budget.
 Without one, you really can’t see where your money goes.
 Or, more importantly, you don’t get to direct your money to be spent as you would like for it to be!

 To help you get a jump start on with your budget, and to make sure you don’t leave off any categories, download our free budget template.
 This form has helped thousands get started with creating a budget.

-Once you have your form, you are ready to figure out your categories!
+Once you have your form, you are ready to figure out your budget categories!
 While you may not have each of these as individual line items on your form, just make sure you include them all somewhere in your budget!

 These are all of the monthly donations you make to various charities.
 Don’t forget about those you may make only once or twice a year as well!

 While not needed to live, it is crucial that you always pay yourself before you pay anyone else.
 Once you meet your necessary expenses, ensure you are saving enough each month.

 If you are in your employer’s retirement plan, you pay those before you get your paycheck, so you would not include them.
 However, make sure you account for the different types of savings accounts you may have.

 Emergency Fund Savings